kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 // on its attributes.
 Besides the name, exactly one field must be set. type Device struct {
 ...
-   // AllowMultipleAllocations marks whether the device is allowed to be allocated for multiple times.
+	// AllowMultipleAllocations marks whether the device is allowed to be allocated multiple times.
 	//
 	// A device with allowMultipleAllocations="true" can be allocated more than once,
 	// and its capacity is shared, regardless of whether the CapacitySharingPolicy is defined or not.
 	//
 	// +optional
 	// +featureGate=DRAConsumableCapacity
 	AllowMultipleAllocations *bool
 }

 // DeviceCapacity describes a quantity associated with a device. type DeviceCapacity struct {
 	// Value defines how much of a certain device capacity is available.
 	//
 	// If the capacity is consumable (i.e., a SharingPolicy is specified),
 	// the consumed amount is deducted and cached in memory by the scheduler.
 	// Note that the remaining capacity is not reflected in the resource slice.
 	//
 	// +required
 	Value resource.Quantity

 	// SharingPolicy specifies that this device capacity must be consumed
 	// by each resource claim according to the defined sharing policy.
-   // The Device must allow multiple allocations.
+	// The Device must have AllowMultipleAllocations set to true.
 	//
+	// If this field is unset, capacity sharing is unconstrained.
+	// All ResourceClaims or requests share the same capacity pool.
+	//
 	// +optional
 	// +featureGate=DRAConsumableCapacity
 	SharingPolicy *CapacitySharingPolicy
 }

 // CapacitySharingPolicy defines how requests consume the available capacity.
-// A policy must have a default value to be applied when no value is explicitly provided.
+// A policy must have a default value to be applied when no value is explicitly provided in the ResourceClaim.
-// It can either specify a range of valid values or a discrete set of them.
+// Optionally, valid sharing values may additionally be defined as either a discrete set or a continuous range.
-// Exactly one of them must be defined.
-// The default value must be a valid value. type CapacitySharingPolicy struct {
+// If valid values are specified, the default must be included within them. type CapacitySharingPolicy struct {
 	// Default specifies the default capacity to be used for a consumption request.
 	//
 	// +required
 	Default resource.Quantity

 	// ValidValues defines a set of acceptable quantity values in consuming requests.
 	//
+	// Must not contain more than 10 entries.
+	//
 	// +optional
+	// +listType=atomic
 	// +oneOf=ValidSharingValues
 	ValidValues []resource.Quantity

 	// ValidRange defines an acceptable quantity value range in consuming requests.
 	//
 	// +optional
 	// +oneOf=ValidSharingValues
 	ValidRange *CapacitySharingPolicyRange

 	// Potential extension: allow defining a `strategy` on a specific capacity
 	// to specify default scheduling behavior when it is not explicitly requested.
+	// Here are some strategies those were discussed:
+	//
+	// - AlwaysConsumed:
+	//   The default behavior.
+If no capacity is requested, a default value is always applied.
+	//
+	// - ConsumedOrNever:
+	//   If the first consumer specifies a capacity request, the capacity is marked as consumable.
+	//   If no request is made, the capacity remains non-consumable until the first consumer releases it.
+	//   This strategy is useful in network contexts, where the device is assumed to be shared by default.
+	//
+	// - BlockOrShare:
+	//   The inverse of ConsumedOrNever.
+If the first consumer does not request this capacity,
+	//   it exclusively occupies the entire device (i.e., the full capacity is blocked).
+	//   If a request is made, the device can be shared up to the guaranteed amount.
+	//   This strategy is useful in accelerator contexts, where devices are typically assumed to be dedicated.
 }

 // CapacitySharingPolicyRange defines a valid range for consumable capacity values.
 //
 //   - If the requested amount is less than Minimum, it is rounded up to the Minimum value.
 //   - If the requested amount is between Minimum and Maximum, ChunkSize is set,
 //     and the amount does not align with the ChunkSize,
 //     it will be rounded up to the next value matching Minimum + (n * ChunkSize).
 //   - If the requested or rounded amount exceeds Maximum (if set), the request does not satisfy the policy,
 //     and the device cannot be allocated.
 //
 // - If ChunkSize is not set, the requested amount is used as-is, provided it falls within the range. type CapacitySharingPolicyRange struct {
 	// Minimum specifies the minimum capacity allowed for a consumption request.
 	//
 	// Minimum must be less than or equal to the capacity value.
 	// Default must be more than or equal to the minimum.
 	//
 	// +required
 	Minimum resource.Quantity

 	// Maximum defines the upper limit for capacity that can be requested.
 	//
 	// Maximum must be less than or equal to the capacity value.
 	// Minimum and default must be less than or equal to the maximum.
 	//
 	// +optional
 	Maximum *resource.Quantity

 	// ChunkSize defines the step size between valid capacity amounts within the range.
 	//
 	// Maximum and default must be a multiple of the chunk size.
 	// Minimum + chunk size must be less than or equal to the capacity value.
 	//
 	// +optional
 	ChunkSize *resource.Quantity
 }
 ```